3.6.3. Slicing lists#

 3.6.3.3.
 Single bounds#

-We can slice a list with only one bound.
-For example, to get every element from index 2 up to the end, we simply don’t specify an “up to” index:
+We can slice a list using only one bound.
+For example, to get every element from index 2 up to the end, we simply omit the “up to” index:

 # From index 2 (inclusive)